 Virgin Islands Culture: Griffith & Paret

-In the spring of 1962, boxers from two Caribbean islands met in the ring at New York City's Madison Square Garden where they battled for the World Welterweight Championship.
+In the spring of 1962, two boxers from two different Caribbean islands met in the ring at New York City's Madison Square Garden where they battled for the World Welterweight Championship.

 The bout between Emile Griffith from the Virgin Islands and Benny "Kid" Paret from Cuba has been described as a grudge match and its tragic conclusion shocked the boxing world.